railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 Open ERP using the menu :menuselection:`CRM & SRM --> Configuration --> Case --> Sections` .
 Do
 this as user \ ``admin``\   in your database to try it for yourself.

-You'll define the following four sections:
+You will define the following four sections:

 * Sales